 Our umbrella project, called Living Room 3, curated by Gabriel Adams, is part of a series of Living Room exhibitions which mix "lounge, workshop, performance and game space in an experimental setting."
 The idea is for artists to gather in an international location, respond to the site, and make work on the spot.

-The installation began as an idea about the overlap between the painting process and geopolitical activity: A year or so ago I made a radical shift in my painting habits.
-Up until that point I was making fairly representational landscapes, favoring transparent paint, vague edges, few straight lines, and a deliberate multi stability of forms.
-At a certain point that coincided with a shift towards abstraction and its inherent uncertainty, I started leaning towards flat paint, clearly defined spaces, and hard edges, and began to notice some overlap between my newfound painting habits, and the language of political unrest.
+The installation began as an idea about the overlap between the painting process and geopolitical activity.
+I was partly inspired by Georgia's alternating history, going back centuries, of annexation and independence.
+But idea was rooted in a shift occurring within my painting habits over the last year.
+Up until that point I had been making fairly representational landscapes, working with transparent paint, vague edges, few straight lines, and a deliberate multi stability of forms.
+At a certain point that coincided with a move towards abstraction and its inherent uncertainty, I started leaning towards flat paint, clearly defined spaces, and hard edges, and began to notice some overlap between my newfound painting habits, and the language of political unrest.
 Borders, Edges, Takeovers, Revelations: there is real power in defining an edge with a bold line, or painting out a section that isn’t working, with flat, opaque paint.

-The question formed: to what degree are my painting habits, ones that I thought were purely inspired by art history or formal aesthetics, actually influenced, even subliminally, by events happening on a global scale.
-Could defining an edge within a painting space be motivated by an appetite for control on the same spectrum as that of a ruling country imposing its will on a neighbor?
-How is painting over a problematic area within the terrain of a painting like a military occupation?
-Without making light of the real lives of people affected by such maneuvers, I'm curious about what gradations of power actually look like, and if the way that power appears in an innocuous context such as painting actually has roots in a larger, global context.
+The question formed: to what degree are my painting habits resonating with events happening on a global scale?
+Could defining an edge within a painting space be motivated by a miniature appetite for control, but one still on the same spectrum as that of a ruling power imposing its will on a neighbor?
+Are straight lines compelling because they don't exist in nature?
+And is painting over a successful painting (because I changed my mind) taking a necessary risk, or a waste of paint--and might this habit, this need for newness, be a bit like a military occupation?
+Without making light of the real lives of people affected by such maneuvers, I'm curious about what gradations of power actually look like, and if the way that power appears in an innocuous context, such as painting, actually has echoes in a larger, global context.

 The actual installation became a diagram of its own evolution.
 Walking the length of the hallway is to enter a timeline of my process and week in Tbilisi.
 The installation begins with an unopened clothesline mounted on the wall; a functional object transformed into a presence worthy of contemplation; a reversing of the quotidian (laundry) into a kind of beautiful object hood.
 And a form of potential, of linearity bound up.